Skip to Main Content

 What skills should a drone operator have?

-A drone operator needs expert piloting skills, a strong understanding of cinematography and composition, and thorough knowledge of Brazilian aviation regulations and safety procedures.
-They must hold the required ANAC (National Civil Aviation Agency), DECEA (airspace control), and ANATEL (radio frequencies) certifications and be able to operate confidently in varied weather conditions and complex environments.
+Here is how the picture comes together.
+A drone operator needs pro piloting skills, a strong knowing of cinematography and composition, and thorough knowledge of Brazilian aviation rules and safety procedures.
+They must hold the needed ANAC (National Civil Aviation Agency), DECEA (airspace control), and ANATEL (radio frequencies) certifications and be able to operate confidently in different weather conditions and complex environments.

 How do you match a drone operator to my Brazilian production?

-We consider your shot requirements, location environment, Brazilian airspace regulations, and the type of aerial footage you need, then recommend ANAC (National Civil Aviation Agency), DECEA (airspace control), and ANATEL (radio frequencies)-certified operators with relevant experience.
-We verify that they carry appropriate insurance and hold all necessary flight certifications for your shooting locations.
+Here is what we have to work with.
+We consider your shot needs, location environment, Brazilian airspace rules, and the type of aerial footage you need, then recommend ANAC (National Civil Aviation Agency), DECEA (airspace control), and ANATEL (radio frequencies)-certified operators with relevant experience.
+We check that they carry appropriate insurance and hold all needed flight certifications for your shooting locations.

 What equipment does a drone operator use?